powercodeacademy/phrg-rails-project/README.md

 Should you feel you have everything done that meets the requirements above, here are some additions you can make to your project:

 - Add tests.
-Start by adding `rspec` to your `Gemfile` and initializing it.
-Begin by adding unit tests for your Models.
+Start by adding `rspec` to your `Gemfile`, initializing it, and begin adding unit tests for your Models.
 Before you start, reach out to an instructor about getting some guidance for appropriate tests to add.

 - Add authorization to your application.
 In addition to a normal User, add a type of user with priveleges, like an Administrator.
 How might this difference in User type be stored?